 Once Layer 1 is in place, you need two more things to legally rent your villa to tourists on Airbnb, Booking.com, or any other platform:

 How to add it: Through the OSS system at oss.go.id.
 If your PT PMA already holds a valid NIB with proper environmental and zoning permits, adding a KBLI code is a relatively quick administrative process.
+Note: KBLI regulations were updated in 2025, and the specific codes available to foreign-owned (PMA) companies differ from those for local companies.
+Always confirm the correct current codes with a licensed consultant.

 The TDUP is the tourism business registration that officially permits your property to operate as tourist accommodation.
-For smaller owner-managed properties, a Pondok Wisata (homestay licence) may apply instead.
+Note: "Pondok Wisata" (homestay licence) is a separate category restricted to Indonesian citizens and is not available to PMA companies.

 Before you sign a contract or send a deposit for any Bali villa, use this checklist.
 Start with Layer 1 (ownership) — if these aren't in order, nothing else matters: